-If you don't like to climb a ladder to get in to bed, then this style motorhome is more for you.
+If you don't like to climb a ladder to get into bed, then this style motorhome is more for you.
 This version has the double bed set up permanently at the rear of the camper on the same level as everything else - whilst this means there is a little less living space to totter around in, it does also mean you can just flop in to it at the end of the day, or any other time of the day too :-) You'll want to make sure you have been using your toilet chemicals that stop the smell (a MUST have for motorhomes) as the bed is right next to the toilet.
-This is quite a standard layout for european styled motorhomes.
-Most other things with this motorhome are the same as the Grand model - vehicle age, bed size, fridge size, water tanks, double glazed windows and the purported fuel efficiency.
+This is quite a standard layout for European styled motorhomes.
+Most other things with this motorhome are the same as the Grand model - vehicle age, bed size, fridge size, water tanks, double glazed windows, and the purported fuel efficiency.

 AB 4 Berth Grand

 The Abuzzy 4 berth grand is remarkably similar to the 2 berth - you might almost say they are the same vehicle.
 Ah who are kidding, they ARE the same vehicle.
 There is a Ford version available in the listings but the system will be that there is a some Ford and some Fiat in the range - you'll get one or the other.
-If you rent a 2 berth you will get the motorhome with bedding and eating set up for 2, if you rent a 4 berth you'll get the same model with 4 sets of linen and cutlery etc. There is nothing new about this, all the major motorhome rental companies do it.
-In this case the main bed is above the drivers cabin, permanently set up and requires a ladder to get.
-The secondary bed is the dinette folded out to make a slightly smaller bed.
-As a caveat, things change all the time with motorhome rental companies so I am not going to swear that this is how will be for all time but as a rule you could expect the 2 berth and the 4 berth to be the same.
+If you rent a 2 berth you will get the motorhome with bedding and eating set up for 2, if you rent a 4 berth you'll get the same model with 4 sets of linen and cutlery etc.

+Up front customer service - they will do as you wish within reason, and they strive to make your traveling experience comfortable, like a home away.
+The company does get quite a bit of praise for having their rentals in great shape, so it would seem that issues are rare ones.
+You won’t be going into a crapshoot on the service you get, nor the quality of the motorhome you’ll get.
 There are always detractors for every company though, and the biggest issue for Abuzzy is how they handle repair issues.
-The fact is, you as the renter will need to read your contract and insurance terms carefully before signing, and check the campervan or motorhome carefully to make sure that there are no repairs required prior to renting it.
+The fact is, you as the renter will need to read your contract and insurance terms carefully before signing and check the campervan or motorhome carefully to make sure that there are no repairs required prior to renting it.
 Otherwise, you run the risk of being blamed for the damage and may get stuck with the bill.
 Take some time before leaving the depot, look the campervan over for scratches and dents, check the contents of cupboards and start the engine.
 Be prepared to say there is something wrong (if there is something) BEFORE you leave the depot.

 Ultimately, if you don’t find any problems, you’ll likely find their customer service to be outstanding and their fleet to be comfortable and reliable.
 If you do need to have repairs done or find damage, you may have some difficulty with communicating with the company.
 They are not often praised for returning phone calls in a timely manner when it comes to repairs and damage issues.